Skip to main content

 Selects the first encountered value of a column.

 By default, it ignores NULL values and returns the first NOT NULL value found in the column.
-As first_value if supports RESPECT NULLS, in which case it will select the first value passed, independently on whether it's NULL or not.
+Like first_value it supports RESPECT NULLS, in which case it will select the first value passed, independently on whether it's NULL or not.

 The return type of the function is the same as the input, except for LowCardinality which is discarded.
 This means that given no rows as input it will return the default value of that type (0 for integers, or Null for a Nullable() column).
 You might use the -OrNull combinator ) to modify this behaviour.